Joseph has had a lawn and irrigation business in Florida for almost a decade and has experience with many brands of lawn equipment.

 Anyone who has had to use a string trimmer knows that the ability to deliver power to the tip of your string is what decides how quickly and effectively you can finish the job.
 If you are doing a job that requires blades rather than a string, power means that much more due to the weight of the blades.
 Either way, for lawn professionals, a stronger engine means a tool that will last longer and finish the job faster.

 Of course, power does come with a price.
-The larger Stihl trimmers pack a heck of a punch but can be harder to handle.
+The larger Stihl trimmers pack a heck of a punch, but they can be harder to handle.
 They are a little heavier and, for safety reasons, most retailers recommend that you wear a full face shield rather than just a pair of safety glasses.
-However, if you plan to do much more than just trimming around the edges of the yard, needing a solution that can take care of thick, heavy grass weeds on a regular basis, one of these options are a must!
+However, if you plan to do much more than just trimming around the edges of the yard, needing a solution that can take care of thick, heavy grass weeds on a regular basis, one of these options is a must!

-The Echo line of string trimmers offer just four sizes of power heads at 21.2, 22.8, 25.4, and 28.1 cc.
+The Echo line of string trimmers offers just four sizes of powerheads at 21.2, 22.8, 25.4, and 28.1 cc.

-Sizes Of Echo And Stihl Trimmer Engines
+Sizes of Echo and Stihl Trimmer Engines

 Both of these brands have adapted their tools over the years to make them easier to carry.
 The throttle triggers and on/off switch are both similarly located.
-Although they both offer similar circular handles that are fairly comfortable, the Stihl also offers their bike handle grips for their heavier trimmers.
+Although they both offer similar circular handles that are fairly comfortable, Stihl also offers their bike handle grips for their heavier trimmers.
 These trimmers are slightly easier to handle this way, but it still seems uncomfortable to many people.

-Echo / Stihl Price Comparison
+Echo and Stihl Price Comparison

 GT 225, GT 225i, GT 225L, GT 225 SF, SRM 225